The Best Bars In Williamsburg guide image

 One of Brooklyn’s original queer bars, Metropolitan is a straight-up dive, and it's always a fun choice.
 The drinks are cheap, the (tiny) dance floor is usually packed, and on Sundays in the summer they've been known to use their back garden to host free BBQs.
 Because meeting people is even better when burgers are involved.

 It’s impossible to come here and not order the fried chicken.
 So don't try to fight it.
-Get that fried chicken, and grab one of the signature frozen house cocktails while you're at it.
-It can be a crowded mess here (especially late-night), but this divey place happens to be a neighborhood institution, and all that fried chicken will give you the stamina to push through the crowds.
+Get that fried chicken, and grab one of the signature frozen house cocktails while you're at it. the Commodore can be a crowded mess (especially late-night), but this divey place happens to be a neighborhood institution, and all that fried chicken will give you the stamina to push through the crowds.

 “I JUST WANNA DANCE!” is the drunken rallying cry that results in 98% of nights out in Williamsburg ending at Union Pool.
 If your group wants to get down, this is the place to do it.
 That said, there’s also plenty of space on the outdoor patio for people who would rather stoically sip their beers and/or have drunken heart-to-hearts.
 Come before 11pm, or risk having to wait in line in order to get in.